 - Replace the ginger with 2 tsp garam masala and the dairy-free milk with half a tin of coconut milk for an Indian-inspired flavour combination

 - Add some broccoli and green peas for a super-green soup.

-Do send me pictures of your very own vegan lentil soup on:
+I love hearing from you!
+Do send me pictures of your very own vegan lentil soup with turmeric and ginger on:

 tagging me @thevegspace or using the hashtag #thevegspace to show me how you got on!

 If you haven’t yet signed up, you can get a regular roundup of all my recipes and giveaways delivered to your inbox absolutely free – just click here to subscribe to The Veg Space monthly newsletter.

 …. you might also enjoy these vegan recipes from The Veg Space: